MakePrisms/boardwalkcash/README.md

-# QuickCashU
+# quickcashu

-An open-source Lightning / Cashu Ecash wallet designed for fast easy onboarding and use
+A Lightning / Cashu Ecash wallet designed for fast easy onboarding and use

 ## Table of Contents